Jim Corbett National Park

 There are over 70,000 visitors to the park every year that are fortunate to experience the wildlife found in the region.
 Visitors can explore via Jeep safari, Canter safari, or elephant safari.

-Trails of Jim Corbett National Park
+Jim Corbett National Park Trails

 There are no trails for hiking in the park because of the abundance of wildlife.
 However, trekking is permitted with the assistance of a registered park guide.
+You can explore the park on foot using one of guided walking safaris.

 Jim Corbett Highlights